SireneNova/Portfolio/JavaScript/ExpenseWebApp/ReadMe.md

 1. The web page works in Chrome, but not Firefox, due to a difference in the way the browsers deal with date formatting.
 It is designed to work on mobile-sized browsers as well.
 2. I learned how to use Node, create restful apis, use NeDB, use Vue, and deal with JSON objects, all of which was completely new.
 3. I also strengthened my skills with JQuery.
-4. The project took me about two weeks to complete.